Park Design Services

 Detailed Park Design FAQs

-Led by a professional Landscape Architect, this master planning process guides Adopt-A-Park groups through envisioning and creating an official master plan.
-The master planning and visioning process gives Adopt-A-Park groups access to a professional landscape architect.
-By working together and committing to meaningful public engagement, APF and the project team will encourage park users and community members to express the hopes and needs for the their park.
-The community will form a consensus to drive the design of a master plan and phasing.
-The conceptual master plan will be a useful tool for raising funds and providing next steps for implementation.
+Led by a professional Landscape Architect, this planning process guides Adopt-A-Park groups through visioning and creating an official park concept plan.
+The park planning and visioning process gives Adopt-A-Park groups access to a professional Landscape Architect.
+By working together and committing to meaningful public engagement, APF and the project team will encourage park users and community members to express the hopes and needs for their park.
+The community will form a consensus to drive the design of the plan and phasing.
+The overall park plan will be a useful tool for raising funds and providing next steps for implementation.